 Step 3.
 Write down the first sentence of each paragraph

 Step 4.
-Begin the first sentence by rewriting the question
+Begin the first sentence of the first paragraph by rewriting the question

 Step 5.
-State the core concept / position and develop ideas in separate paragraphs
+State the core concept or position and develop your ideas in separate paragraphs

 Step 7.
 Proofread from beginning to end